nina-the-writer-white logo

 When I was a kid, my dream was to be like my favourite authors, Enid Blyton and Oscar Wilde.
 I wanted to write stories that people would re-read and remember, because of how those stories made them feel.

 However, I left college and accidentally started a career in HR instead.
-I wrote on the sidelines, but I never thought anything would come of it.
+I wrote prolifically on the sidelines, just because I loved it.
+People - some of them strangers - kindly said I had a gift.
+My work was even featured in a few books and publications.

 Then I hit my late thirties.
 I realised how little time we’ve all got to do the things we love, so I handed in my notice at work and became an Actual Writer.

-Along with ramblings about (my) life, I use it to talk about the writing I’m doing in other parts of the internet, or indeed the world at large.
+Along with ramblings about (my) life, I use these outlets to talk about the writing I’m doing in other parts of the internet, for clients, or about the world at large.

 Nina-the-writer-profile-pic